Out of the Mouths of Babes: Giving Motherhood a Voice

 The world is a better place for having its stories told.

-Out of the Mouths of Babes is dedicated to mothering and creativity.
+Out of the Mouths of Babes is dedicated to giving motherhood a voice.

-I dare to say that most mothers do not think of themselves as creative, even though they are, as a human species, wired to create.
+Many women I speak with do not think of themselves as creative, even though we are, as a human species, wired to create.

-Why is the creativity of a woman so important to the world?
+Why is a woman’s creativity so important to the world?

 To her children?